saulobr88/reactjs-matching-game/README.md

 3. yarn install / npm install
 4. yarn start / npm start

-And just have fun
+And have fun

 ## Live
-To see this application live, access [here](https://NOT-YET_READY-saulo.netlify.com/)
+To see this application live, access [here](https://matching-game-saulo.netlify.com/)